webplatformco/project-class-partials/README.md

 The limitations of single-inheritance are well established.

-On a high level, there are two distinct axes of use cases with different requirements:
+On a high level, there are three distinct axes of use cases with different requirements:

 * **Degree of coupling**: Between the behavior, the class, and the code applying the behavior to the class.
 This ranges from the same entity developing all three and seeking to simply reduce knowledge duplication (_cooperative partials_), to completely decoupled development where all three are developed independently by different entities (_decoupled traits_).
 * **Abstractness**: Does the partial require any API surface from the implementing class (essentially as input to parameterize it), or does it provide all the API surface it needs?